Nico Hoerner Player Props: Cubs vs. Reds

 Reds Pitching Rankings (2022)

-- The 29-year-old righty last appeared Friday, Sept.
-30 against the Chicago Cubs, when he came on in relief and went 5 1/3 scoreless innings.
+- The 30-year-old righty last appeared Tuesday, Oct.
+4 against the Chicago Cubs, when he started and went five innings.

 © 2023 Data Skrive.
 All rights reserved.